babblevoice/tino/README.md

 ## Todo

-- extend to support tags, incl. tag list pages using the `.tags.list` template, outputting to a tags/ subdirectory for the content type
+- extend to support tag equivalents, incl. list pages using a `.tags.list` template, outputting to a <tags>/ subdirectory for the content type
+- extend use of path tag to other nested files
 - revise remaining commands to equivalent Python method calls
 - extend live serving to reload page and revise to diff
 - memoise completed partial filenames